 16. Sometimes you have to keep moving:

 We know great leaders take action when they see an injustice.
-There’s also times when you can’t do anything.
+There are also times when you can’t do anything.

 Diana, Chief, Steve, Sameer, and Charlie were moving towards their end goal when they came across people who were injured.
 Diana wanted to stop and help.
 Steve told her the best thing they can do is to keep moving towards their goal.